CLINICAL ASSISTANT/ASSOCIATE PROFESSOR NOTICE OF FILING

 Phone: 404-893-0101, Fax: 404-893-4642

-This position is being announced simultaneously with PVL 93378; please note only one vacancy exists.
-Having two position vacancy listings allows the School of Veterinary Medicine to consider candidates with both tenure-track credentials and non-tenure track credentials for this position.
+This vacancy is being announced simultaneously with PVL 96799; please note that only one vacancy exists.
+Having two position vacancy listings allows the School of Veterinary Medicine to consider candidates with both tenure-track faculty credentials and non-tenure-track faculty credentials for this position.

 Full Time: 100%Appointment Type, Duration: